Santa Rosa, California: 2010

-2000

-As of the census of 2000, there were 63,153 households, of which 30.9% had children under the age of 18 living with them, 46.9% were married couples living together, 11.0% had a female householder with no husband present, and 37.3% were non-families.
-27.8% of all households were made up of individuals, and 11.9% had someone living alone who was 65 years of age or older.
-The average household size was 2.57 and the average family size was 3.14.

-In terms of age cohorts, 24.3% of the population was under the age of 18, 9.5% was from 18 to 24, 30.0% from 25 to 44, 22.3% from 45 to 64, and 13.9% were 65 years of age or older.
-The median age was 36 years.
-For every 100 females, there were 95.4 males.
-For every 100 females age 18 and over, there were 91.8 males.

-The median income for a household in the city was $50,931, and the median income for a family was $59,659.
-Males had a median income of $40,420 versus $30,597 for females.
-The per capita income for the city was $24,495.
-8.5% of the population and 5.1% of families were below the poverty line.
-Out of the total population, 9.5% of those under the age of 18 and 4.7% of those 65 and older were living below the poverty line.

 Crime

-Neighborhoods such as South Park in south Santa Rosa, Corby Avenue, and Roseland, West Ninth District, and Apple Valley in west Santa Rosa, are most vulnerable to criminal activity.
+Neighborhoods such as South Park in south Santa Rosa, Corby Avenue, and Roseland, West Ninth District, and Apple Valley, Valley Oak on West Steele Lane in northwest Santa Rosa, are most vulnerable to criminal activity.
 Acts of crime in these neighborhoods are commonly burglaries, graffiti, and violent gang activity.
 Street gangs such as Sureños and Norteños have large concentrations throughout Santa Rosa.
 There are multiple other gangs, including mostly racially based gangs or racially mixed that commit theft, street and violent crimes, motorcycle gangs, white supremacist gangs, and prison gangs.
 In 2011, there were 5 homicides, 58 rapes, 134 robberies, 485 aggravated assaults, and 637 burglaries.
 The violent crime rate for Santa Rosa (401.7 per 100,000 people) is slightly lower than the rate of California (411.1 per 100,000 people) and higher than that of the entire U.S. (386.3 per 100,000 people).

 2021 and especially its late spring and summer saw an increase in shootings, violence, homicides, drug, gang, and homeless-related crimes.
-The increase was up to double for some crimes and problems, compared to the past several years.
+The increase was up to double for some crimes and problems, compared to the previous several years.